 2. Social media helps create personalized advertising.

-There are several ways you can create personalized ads on social media, including the following:
+There are several ways to create personalized ads on social media, including the following:

-• Use retargeting pixels on your website.
+- Use retargeting pixels on your website.
 The first tactic requires retargeting pixels on your website.
-When consumers come to your site but leave without purchasing, your website drops a browser cookie on the user’s IP address.
+When consumers visit your site but leave without purchasing, your website drops a browser cookie on the user’s IP address.
 When they browse social media later, they’ll see personalized ads based on the items in their cart and a discount to sweeten the deal.

 Create a landing page on your website where social media followers will arrive when they click your advertisement.
 Consider your ads’ scale and frequency before creating your landing page to make the best design decisions.